-Goatsbridge were crowned Ireland’s most innovative food company last weekend in Belfast where we beat off some of the best companies in the land like Glenisk and Mash Direct.
+Goatsbridge Trout Farm were crowned Ireland’s Most Innovative Food Company last weekend in Belfast at the Irish Times Awards, where we beat off some of the best companies in the land like Glenisk and Mash Direct.
 If we do not maximise on this win it will just be an ego boost and we have not got time for ego here with so much work ahead.

 Good news for Goatsbridge as we embark on our journey in the export market.
 We are taking a stand at the Brussels International Seafood trade show for the first time so wish us luck.

-If you ever wanted to know more about Goatsbridge Trout Farm and how it all began here in Kilkeny then settle in for few minutes and watch the above video, going right back to the founding of the farm all the way to our present day business.
+If you ever wanted to know more about Goatsbridge Rainbow Trout Farm and how it all began here in Kilkenny, then settle in for few minutes and watch the video.
+It takes us right back to the founding of the farm, all the way to our present day business.

 This is a diary kept my my good friend on his first visit to goatsbridge this October.
 Lets hope we do not lose the magic we have here in Ireland.
 I think we will always have a lot to offer.

 Charles has kindly allowed me to publish his first day here.

 FRIDAY, OCTOBER 29, 2010